Onebrownsound/PMF-Developer-Tool/README.md

 **	 “X/Y” : { “name” : ” X/Y”, “description” : “insert description here”}

 *4. The script will now automatically query your system for currently installed vagrant boxes and install boxes that are absent.

+=Special Oracle DB Notes=
+*1. Oracle DB will only work with the version of PMF within /trunk on SVN.
+If you intend on using Oracle DB for testing purposes, ensure you are making non-conflicting choices when running the python script.
+*2. Upon loading a successful instance , there is one manual step one must take to complete the process.
+PMF must be re synced, navigate to Manage > Check/Resync Mart within PMF.
+Then enter the following data respectively PMF, PMF_DATAMART_DATA, and PMF_DATAMART_INDEX.
+Clicking re sync should successfully re sync the database.